laravel/cashier-stripe/UPGRADE.md

 PR: https://github.com/laravel/cashier-stripe/pull/905

 The Stripe API version for Cashier 11.x will be `2020-03-02`.
 Even though Cashier uses this version, it's recommended that you upgrade your own settings [in your Stripe dashboard](https://dashboard.stripe.com/developers) to this API version as well after deploying the Cashier upgrade.
+Also, make sure that you update any [webhooks to your application](https://dashboard.stripe.com/webhooks) to this version.
 If you use the Stripe SDK directly, make sure to properly test your integration after updating.

 ### Multiplan Subscriptions